 Challenge number Detail of challenge 1 The maths attainment of disadvantaged students is generally lower than that of their peers and teacher diagnostic assessments suggest that many students particularly struggle with problem solving tasks.
-Assessments on entry to year 7 in the last 5 years indicate that on average 39.2% of our disadvantaged students arrive below age- related expectations compared to 20.6% of their peers.
+Assessments on entry to year 7 in the last 5 years indicate that on average 39.2% of our disadvantaged students arrive below agerelated expectations compared to 20.6% of their peers.
 Using GCSE grades for 2019-2021 it can be seen that, on average, 33.15% of disadvantaged students achieved below a Grade 4 compared to 21.1% of their peers within school.
 2 Assessments, observations and discussion with KS3 students indicate that disadvantaged students generally have lower levels of reading comprehension than peers.
 This impacts their progress in all subjects.
 On entry to year 7 in the last 5 years, on average 34.1% of our disadvantaged students arrive below age-related expectations in English compared to 18.6% of their peers.
 This gap remains steady during students' time at our school, as GCSE results over the last 3 years show that, on average, 28.8% of disadvantaged achieved below a Grade 4 compared to 15.4% of their peers within school.
-3 Our assessments, observations and discussions with students and families have identified social and emotional issues for many students, such as anxiety, depression (diagnosed by medical professionals) and low self-esteem.
+3 Our assessments, observations and discussions with students and families suggest that the education and, in particular, the emotional wellbeing of many of our disadvantaged students have been impacted by partial school closures to a greater extent than for other students.
+These findings are backed up by several national studies.
+4 Our assessments (including wellbeing survey), observations and discussions with students and families have identified social and emotional issues for many students, such as anxiety, depression (diagnosed by medical professionals) and low self-esteem.
 This is partly driven by concern about catching up lost learning and exams/future prospects, and the lack of enrichment opportunities due to the pandemic.
 These challenges particularly affect disadvantaged students, including their attainment.

-4 Our attendance data over the last 3 years indicates that attendance among disadvantaged students has been between 1.32 - 2.74% lower than for non-disadvantaged students.
+Our attendance data over the last 3 years indicates that attendance among disadvantaged students has been between 1.32 - 2.74% lower than for non-disadvantaged students.

 30.5% - 38.8% of disadvantaged students have been 'persistently absent' compared to 14.7% - 28% of their peers during that period.
 Our assessments and observations indicate that absenteeism is negatively impacting disadvantaged students' progress.

 Attendance of PP students for 2023-24 was 86.16% compared to the school's average of 90.68%, indicating a need to continue to work hard to support attendance for these students and a new attendance strategy has been launched.